liranmarkin/crewai-hack/API_SCHEMA.md

 ### Iteration Loop Logic
 - Maximum 8 iterations per workflow
 - 5-minute total timeout
-- Each failed OCR result triggers a `reasoning` event explaining why it failed
+- Each OCR result triggers an `analysis` event with OCR results, match status, and reasoning
-- The reasoning event contains strategy for next iteration (adjusted prompt)
+- The analysis event contains strategy for next iteration when match fails (adjusted prompt)
 - The `iteration_start` event includes the prompt that will be used for image generation in that iteration
 - For iteration 1: uses the original user prompt
 - For iterations 2+: uses an adjusted prompt based on OCR feedback from previous iteration